OpenDDS/OpenDDS/docs/devguide/the_dcps_information_repository.rst

 The DCPS Information Repository
 ###############################

-The DCPS Information Repository is a OpenDDS specific way to distribute discovery information where RTPS is the standardized way to distribute discovery information.
+The DCPS Information Repository is a OpenDDS specific service to distribute discovery information where RTPS is the standardized way to distribute discovery information.
 The DCPS Information Repository is scheduled for deprecation with OpenDDS 4 and scheduled for removal with OpenDDS 5.

 There is no interoperability guarantee between multiple OpenDDS releases when you are using the DCPS Information Repository.
 All applications using a specific DCPS Information Repository must use the same OpenDDS release as that DCPS Information Repository.